 Taking A Bus

 You’ve got the public bus service and tourist minibuses to choose from.
-There are few public bus routes and the tourist minibuses pick up the slack between them.
+There are very few public bus routes and the tourist minibuses tend to pick up the slack between them.

-It’s not always the most comfortable travel, but you’ll be fine on the buses, apart from the occasional minor accident.
+It’s not always the most comfortable form of travel but apart from the occasional minor accident, you’ll be fine on the buses.
 Do watch out for pickpockets if the bus is very crowded, though.

 Riding Taxis

-It’s 2023, we recommend using the Grab or Gojek apps to book your rides in Bali now.
+It’s 2023, we recommend that you use the Grab or Gojek apps to book your rides in Bali now.

-Not only does this make you safer, but it also ensures you pay a fixed fee to your destination with no nasty surprises.
+Not only does this make you safer but it also ensures that you pay a fixed fee to your destination with no nasty surprises.

-Do carry small change, though.
-You’ll be amazed at how often an Indonesian cabbie has stayed the same when you arrive at your destination.
+Do carry small change though.
+You’ll be amazed at how often an Indonesian cabbie has no change when you arrive at your destination.

 Renting Motorbikes